12 IT Certifications That Deliver Career Advancement

 RHCE is a Linux Red Hat Entperprise Linux certification and demonstrates that the holder has the skills and knowledge to perform the duties of senior system administrator, responsible for Red Hat systems.
 Deployments and migrations are second nature to an RHCE.

 Linux continues to be adopted by more and more companies in an effort to decrease operating costs.
 Demand is outpacing supply making this one of the hottest Linux certifications.
 Note: In order to be eligible for this certification you must receive your RHCSA certification.
 Average salary: $90,000.

 4. VMware Certified Professional (VCP)

-VCP VMware's first level of certification that focuses squarely on the vSphere virtualisation platform.
-Recipients should have the skills to install, deploy, scale and manage vSphere environments, as well as general virtualisation skills.
+VCP VMware's first level of certification that focuses squarely on the vSphere virtualization platform.
+Recipients should have the skills to install, deploy, scale and manage vSphere environments, as well as general virtualization skills.

-Virtualisation is more popular than ever in today's IT world and with cloud computing-based virtualisation becoming more and more common this is sure to be a skillset that will be in demand for the next few years.
-Average salary: US$95,000.
+Virtualization is more popular than ever in today's IT world and with cloud computing-based virtualization becoming more and more common this is sure to be a skillset that will be in demand for the next few years.
+Average salary: $95,000.

 5. CompTIA A+